Roasted Rolled Rump Roast

 Rub roast all over with 2 tablespoons sea salt and 1 teaspoon black pepper.
 Let it come to room temperature on your counter, about an hour.

 Heat oven to 225.
 Heat your largest skillet on the stove.
 When hot, add 2 tablespoons tallow, lard or vegetable oil.
 Sear the meat on all sides until well browned, about ten minutes.
-Sprinkle with a teaspoon of dried rosemary or one spring fresh rosemary.
+Top with one spring fresh rosemary.
 Transfer the roast to a roasting pan or baking sheet, or put the entire skillet in the oven.

 Roast for 1 hour, 15 minutes, or until a thermometer inserted into the middle of the roast reads 135.
 Let the roast rest on a plate 20 minutes, tented with aluminum foil.